-SIDE has made the transition from a correspondence education school to an online, flexible learning institution, utilising 90 years of experience with current pedagogical and technical know-how.
+SIDE has made the transition from a correspondence education school to an online, flexible-learning institution, combining 100 years of experience with current pedagogical and technical know-how.

-All upper secondary courses have been re-written to reflect the new WACE Courses and designed for online delivery.
+All upper secondary courses have been rewritten to reflect the new WACE Courses and designed for online delivery.
+Similarly, lower-secondary courses are being redeveloped to adhere to the new W.A.
+Curriculum.
 Importantly, teachers are now given the flexibility to edit and redevelop materials to suit the needs of their students.

-Teachers use multiple sources for their curriculum materials, a blend of self written, commercial or resources developed by WestOne Services.
+For curriculum materials, teachers use a blend of self-written, commercial and system-developed sources.
 Depending on their cohort, teachers use a variety of strategies to connect with their students:

-- live, online classes using SABA Centra, the Department of Education's web conferencing solution
+- live, online classes using Webex, the Department of Education's web conferencing solution

 SIDE regularly hosts intrastate, interstate and international visitors interested in learning more about the successful model used by teachers and students.

 There are plenty of challenges and opportunities for the School.
-Mobile technologies offer potentially greater flexibility and access, the Australian Curriculum and the national agenda require examination in the distance education context and the natural world presents age-old challenges with fires, floods and storms.
+Mobile technologies offer great potential for flexibility and access, the Australian Curriculum and the national agenda require examination in the distance education context and the natural world presents age-old challenges with fires, floods and storms.

 Experienced teachers and administrators with a clear and strong focus on student achievement means the School is well equipped to move forward.